U.S. grants most of Voestalpine's requests for exemptions to steel tariffs

-Washington in May announced tariffs of 25 percent on steel imports and 10 percent on aluminium from the European Union, Canada and Mexico.
+Washington in May announced tariffs of 25 percent on steel imports and 10 percent on aluminum from the European Union, Canada and Mexico.

 Of the 4,300 product exemptions that the company and its customers applied for, 2,640 have received a response from the U.S. administration, Voestalpine said.
 Of those, roughly 2,360 were granted and 280 turned down, it added.